moiseh/wp-magic-crud/README.md

 * It's made to use with custom business database tables, does not use WP Post, Tags nor media library and similar WP API stuff
 * It's made to create generic CRUD's with little effort, priorizing convention over configuration.
 Not recommended to create complex admin panels
-* Generates automatically the database structure (can be controlled or deactivated, the example repository)
+* Generates automatically the database structure (can be enabled or disabled)
 * Uses `WP_List_Table` WordPress API to create the listings, so the result will be similar of the WordPress Posts and Pages admin sections
-* Stuff included: Menus, Actions, Bulk Actions, Generic search, Pagination, Validation, Complex relationship fields
+* Stuff included: Menus, Actions, Bulk Actions, Pagination, Validation, REST API, Complex relationship fields

 ## Installation Steps